-Here are three best practice tips to improve the forms on your eCommerce website.
+Here are three best practice tips to improve the forms on your eCommerce site.

 1) Ensure forms are easy to complete

-An important element of form best practices is to ensure that a form is easy to complete.
+An important element of form best practices is to ensure that a form is easy to complete by potential customers.
 Complicated, fiddly forms are likely to result in people visiting the page and leaving before filling out the fields.
 The aim is to make it as easy as possible for users to complete the desired action, in this case, filling out the form.

 Some important points to consider when creating an effective form are: